pnp/PnP-Tools/Scripts/SharePoint.SiteColProvisioning.Configuration/readme.md

 In order to enable site collection using the CSOM CreateSite method you need to run the below two scripts on your SharePoint 2013/2016 farm

 ## Step 1: Flag a site as "tenant admin" site
 The `CreateSite` CSOM operation will server side use the multi-tenant CreateSite API's which has as consequence that these API's will need a tenant admin site to function.
 Luckily you do not to setup the multi-tenant features in your environment, but rather simply **mark** a site as tenant admin site by setting it's `AdministrationSiteType` property to `SPAdministrationSiteType.TenantAdministration`.
+This site can be **any** site collection, but it's recommended to create a separate site collection with a meaningful name (e.g. TenantAdmin) as this will avoid accidental deletion.

 You can do this by running the `definetenantadminsite.ps1` script like shown below: